RR Garcia: National team career

 Garcia played for the RP Youth Team in the 2008 FIBA Asia Under-18 Championship.
 He helped rally the team from a 10-point deficit in the fourth quarter to an upset win over the hosts Iran.
 They finished the tournament with a win over Lebanon in which he scored 14 points, and the team finished in seventh place.

-In 2011, Garcia helped the Philippines win the gold medal in the 2011 SEA Games basketball tournament.
+In 2011, Garcia was a member of the Philippine team that won the gold medal in the 2011 SEA Games basketball tournament.

 Philanthropy

 In 2012, Garcia, along with other college basketball players and celebrities participated in a charity basketball game for victims of Typhoon Sendong.
 The following year, he appeared in a charity basketball game for those affected by the Zamboanga City crisis.